 In other words, use a dashboard to track the financial health of your business.
-An example is the Scoreboard feature in the online business planning and financial management tool LivePlan.
-The Scoreboard integrates with your accounting system (QuickBooks or Xero), and allows you to compare your current financial health to what you thought you were going to do (your budget and forecast), what you did last month, and what you did last year during the same period.
-Any health nut will tell you how important is is to have goals, track those goals, and adjust along the way for optimum performance.
+An example is the Dashboard feature in the online business planning and financial management tool LivePlan.
+The Dashboard integrates with your accounting system (QuickBooks or Xero) and allows you to compare your current financial health to what you thought you were going to do (your budget and forecast), what you did last month, and what you did last year during the same period.
+Any health nut will tell you how important it is to have goals, track those goals, and adjust along the way for optimum performance.

 It’s important to have a long-term marketing strategy that includes solid customer research, benchmarks, and goals.
-This strategy should become embedded into your company’s marketing culture, as opposed to the one-hit wonder approach.
+This strategy should become embedded in your company’s marketing culture, as opposed to the one-hit-wonder approach.
 Those kinds of advertising and marketing campaigns should be avoided, as they are reactive, and usually scams.